jenkinsci/vectorcast-execution-plugin/README.md

 - Added VectorCAST Execution Plugin version to VectorCAST top level screen
 - Restructed some of the pipeline options into different groups
 - Added new stage to run system tests in serial, separate from unit tests
+- Modified the fixup_css script to only run for VC19 and VC19SP1

 ### Version 0.71 (29 Sept 2021)
 - Updated baseline pipeline script to reflect changes in the code coverage plugin
 - Updated to skip CBT analysis on migrated system test projects